Summer Steelhead: Fishing The West Coast And Great Lakes

 Kwikfish and Flatfish: Basically the same, these wobbling plugs are hard for steelhead to resist.
 I prefer them in slower pools or when the fish are less active due to cold weather.
 It is also my best lure when fishing at night.
 Be sure to follow regulations in California, Oregon, and other states to be sure night fishing is allowed.

-Spinners work best in sunny conditions when the light can reflect off the spinning blades.
-Some spinners, like the Blue Fox Vibrax and the Panther Martin, create sonic vibrations in the water, enhancing the light gathering aspects of the lures.
+Some spinners, like the Blue Fox Vibrax and the Panther Martin, create sonic vibrations in the water, enhancing the light-gathering aspects of the lures.

-Jigs are not something most anglers would think to use for a river fishery.
+Jigs are not something most anglers would think to use for summer steelhead, but jigs work very well.
+Anglers will drift jigs under float or use a method known as Twitching Jigs.

 For more on this effective steelhead method and the best steelhead jigs, check out Jig Fishing For Steelhead.